-- SB 302 Removes marijuana offenses from Uniform Controlled Substances Act and adjusts criminal penalties for offenses in the Control and Regulation of Marijuana Act.
-(AOC crafted, in part.) - SB 303 Amends, clarifies and creates consistency in statutes setting forth prohibitions and procedures related to minors possessing, purchasing, attempting to purchase or acquiring alcoholic beverages or marijuana items. - SB 305 For purposes of laws regulating cannabis-related businesses, standardizes language with respect to issuing, renewing, suspending, revoking or refusing to issue or renew licenses. - SB 306 Provides for regulation by Oregon Liquor Control Commission of consumption and sale of marijuana items at temporary events, including licensure of premises on which temporary events are held.
-Provides for regulation by commission of consumption of marijuana items at cannabis lounges, including licensure of premises where cannabis lounges are located.
-Prohibits licensing temporary events or cannabis lounges in cities or counties that have not adopted ordinances allowing for the consumption of marijuana items at temporary events from prohibitions on public use, including restrictions set forth in Oregon Indoor Clean Air Act, consumption of marijuana items in designated areas of premises for which temporary event or cannabis lounge license has been issued.
-Applies current law regulating licensed marijuana producers, processors, wholesalers and retailers to new types of licensees. - SB 319 Authorizes local governments to allow medical marijuana dispensaries and marijuana retailers licensed by Oregon Liquor Control Commission to be located within certain distance of schools. - SB 323 Provides that person commits crime of arson in the second degree if person manufactures controlled substance and causes fire or explosion that damages building or damages property in amount exceeding \$750.
-Punishes by maximum of five years' imprisonment, \$125,000 fine, or both.
-Provides that person commits crime of arson in the first degree if person manufactures controlled substance and causes fire or explosion that damages protected property or damages property and creates risk to persons or protected property.
-Punishes by maximum of 20 years' imprisonment, \$375,000 fine, or both.
+- SB 302 Removes marijuana offenses from Uniform Controlled Substances Act and adjusts criminal penalties for offenses in the Control and Regulation of Marijuana Act. - SB 305 Standardizes language with respect to issuing, renewing, suspending, revoking or refusing to issue or renew licenses. - SB 306 Provides for regulation by Oregon Liquor Control Commission of consumption and sale of marijuana items at temporary events and at cannabis lounges.
+Applies current law regulating licensed marijuana producers, processors, wholesalers and retailers to new types of licensees. - SB 319 Authorizes local governments to allow medical marijuana dispensaries and marijuana retailers licensed by Oregon Liquor Control Commission to be located within certain distance of schools. - SB 323 Provides that person commits crime of arson in the second degree if person manufactures controlled substance and causes fire or explosion that damages building or damages property in amount exceeding \$750. - SB 570 Creates crime of intentionally and knowingly administering marijuana item to body of person who is under 18 years of age. - SB 662 Creates crime of causing an animal to ingest marijuana. - HB 2198 Changes name of Oregon Liquor Control Commission to Oregon Liquor and Cannabis Commission and adds commissioners from cannabis retail industry.
+Creates alternate registry system administered by State Department of Agriculture for growers that produce marijuana for registry identification of registry identification cardholders. - HB 2200 Changes name of Oregon Liquor Control Commission to Oregon Liquor and Cannabis Commission and adds commissioners from cannabis retail industry.
+Directs commission to coordinate with State Department of Agriculture for purpose of regulating marijuana producers.